 After more than 3 decades of digital photography, it is time to stop comparing with the 35mm format.
 Instead of doing that we should start to discuss the strength of each format.
 This would give the end-user the opportunity to select the format on their needs.
 With a Micro Four Thirds camera, you will never make the same images as with a 35mm camera.
 Just as you will not take the same pictures with a medium format camera and a 35mm camera.
 For this reason, it makes little sense to use such comparisons in technology.
 As users, we have to ask ourselves what is important to us in order to implement our photographic ideas.

 In case you have to be as mobile as possible Micro Four Thirds is the camera system of your choice.
 In case you need to shoot in complete darkness and you need to have the best of the best noise performance then a medium format camera might be the right selection.
 However at the end of the day, the photographer takes the image.
 Technology is just a support for doing things easier than without it, it cannot substitute your creativity.

 From the Hwange national park in Zimbabwe, we flew via Victoria Waterfalls to Kasane in Botswana.
 We were lucky as our pilot made an extra round over the Victoria Waterfalls, which is a very impressive view, even though the water level is not very high in November.
 From Kasane, we flew to the Moreni Game Resort.
-Where we could visit the Wilderness Safaris camp Mombo.
+Where we could visit the Wilderness Safaris camp Mombo the second camp on this trip.
 The welcome in the room was with lovely arranged coffee beans very warm.

 First game drive in Botswana